Take your career to the next level with a PhD in Marketing

 - Details of the research you undertook during your Masterate; a copy of the summary and conclusions chapter is often helpful, and we may ask you to supply a PDF of your full thesis and any publications that arose from it

-- International students must also supply evidence of their performance in IELTS (we require students to have an IELTS score of at least 7.0 overall and, in normal circumstances, 7.5 (and no less than 7.0) for the Writing component)
+- International students must also supply evidence of their performance in IELTS (we require students to have an IELTS score of at least 6.0 overall and no band less than 6.0)

 - An indication of whether you intend to apply for a scholarship to help fund your PhD